 Timetable

-This course will run for four weeks in Semester 1.
-Content will be delivered through six one-hour lectures, a one-hour tutorial and a three-hour workshop.
+Content will be delivered through seven one-hour lectures, two one-hour tutorials and a one-hour workshop.

 Requirements of Entry